 - Evidence of Continual Professional Development (CPD)

-A trainee may not have yet demonstrated to the ARCP panel that they are ready to move to the next Level; however, they must show that they are making appropriate progress towards it as laid out in the Matrix of Progression.
+A resident may not have yet demonstrated to the ARCP panel that they are ready to move to the next Level; however, they must show that they are making appropriate progress towards it as laid out in the Matrix of Progression.
+Residents will be expected to upload the relevant evidence to their portfolio for the Level they are working towards, even if their NCS or ES cannot yet sign them off at that Level.

 Training ophthalmologists are expected to keep and present a continuous complications audit of their cataract surgery.
 This allows reflection and developmental planning with their supervisors.
-Benchmarking against peer norms enables outliers to be highlighted and early appropriate action to be taken in the interest of patient safety.
+Benchmarking against peer norms enables outliers to be highlighted, and early appropriate action to be taken in the interest of patient safety.

 Accepted national or international standards are used as benchmarks and this information is an important consideration for an ARCP panel in deciding that a doctor has reached the standard of competency required for CCT.

 Assessments supporting the Level 1 Learning Outcomes focus on acquiring the knowledge base required to be a safe and effective ophthalmologist.
-Trainees have a maximum of two years to be signed off in all Level 1 competences, although it is expected that many will achieve competence by the end of OST1.
+Trainees have an indicative maximum of two years to be signed off in all Level 1 competences, although it is expected that many will achieve competence by the end of OST1.

 The Level 1 Guide lists which evidence is required to demonstrate meeting all Level 1 Learning Outcomes.
 In addition, trainees must: